claudiodekker/runelite-community-moderation/README.md

 The result is an experience comparable to a player moderator reporting and muting a player in-game!

-## Why is this better than normal reports and mutes?
-What problem does this really solve?
+## Why is this better than normal reports / mutes?
+What problem does this solve?

 It isn't.
 Instead, you should look at it as an addition; a second line of defense.